 Judicial Ethics in Louisiana

-Judicial ethics in Louisiana is a pretty hot topic for Motion to Quash LLC.
-There is discussion about judges taking advantage of elections to promote their own interests.
+Presently, Judicial ethics in Louisiana is a pretty hot topic for Motion to Quash LLC.
+Particularly, there is discussion about judges taking advantage of elections to promote their own interests.
 Talks about judges showing favor with attorneys who donate to their campaigns are widespread.
-There is discussion about making it illegal for judges to accept contributions from attorneys who practice in their district.
+There is also discussion about making it illegal for judges to accept contributions from attorneys who practice in their district.
 Join the Campaign for Judicial Integrity in Louisiana here.

 None of the three candidates for 24th JDC follow the judicial guidelines.
 They do not adhere when it comes to providing financial support to their campaigns.
 Jefferson Parish has been out of step with the norms governing Louisiana since Operation Wrinkled Robe.
 The operation, championed by Jim Letten, proved campaign support in Jefferson Parish was given with criminal intent.
 It was not for political reasons.

-As a judicial candidate Jackie Maloney received $29,400 campaign contributions from 44 attorneys who practice in her district.
-Ms. Maloney received $2500 from 5 attorneys and $1,000 from 5 attorneys. $500 was issued by 14 attorneys.
+As a judicial candidate, Jackie Maloney received $29,400 campaign contributions from 44 attorneys who practice in her district.
+Specifically, Ms. Maloney receivedย $2500 from 5 attorneys and $1,000 from 5 attorneys. $500 was issued by 14 attorneys.ย

 Jackie Maloney, as an attorney.